Ayutthaya Kingdom: Economy

 Although rice was abundant in Ayutthaya, rice exports were banned from time to time when famine occurred because of natural calamity or war.
 Rice was usually bartered for luxury goods and armaments from Westerners, but rice cultivation was mainly for the domestic market and rice export was evidently unreliable.

-Trade
+Trade and currency

-Currency

 Ayutthaya officially used cowrie shells, prakab (baked clay coins), and pod duang as currencies.
 Pod duang became the standard medium of exchange from the early-13th century to the reign of King Chulalongkorn.

 Ayutthaya as international trading port

 Trade with Europeans was lively in the 17th century.
 In fact European merchants traded their goods, mainly modern arms such as rifles and cannons, for local products from the inland jungle such as sappan (lit. 'bridge') woods, deerskin, and rice.
 Tomé Pires, a Portuguese voyager, mentioned in the 16th century that Ayutthaya, or Odia, was "rich in good merchandise".
 Most of the foreign merchants coming to Ayutthaya were European and Chinese, and were taxed by the authorities.
 The kingdom had an abundance of rice, salt, dried fish, arrack, and vegetables.

 Trade with foreigners, mainly the Dutch, reached its peak in the 17th century.
 Ayutthaya became a main destination for merchants from China and Japan.
 It was apparent that foreigners began taking part in the kingdom's politics.
 Ayutthaya's kings employed foreign mercenaries who sometimes joined the wars with the kingdom's enemies.
 However, after the purge of the French in the late-17th century, the major traders with Ayutthaya were the Chinese.
 The Dutch from the Dutch East Indies Company (Vereenigde Oost-Indische Compagnie or VOC), were still active.
 Ayutthaya's economy declined rapidly in the 18th century, until the Burmese invasion caused the total collapse of Ayutthaya's economy in 1767.